GSK-Biostatistics/repfun/README.md

 ## How to Use This Repository

-1. Download and install the package using the zip file (outputs branch) or via library remotes (see below).
+1. Download and install the package using the zip file (misc branch) or via library remotes (see below).
 2. Load the library in an R session.
 3. Review the function documentation under References (https://gsk-biostatistics.github.io/repfun/reference/index.html).
-3. Identify a use case that fits your needs from the Articles (https://gsk-biostatistics.github.io/tfrmt/articles/index.html).
+3. Identify a use case that fits your needs from the Articles (https://gsk-biostatistics.github.io/repfun/articles/index.html).
 5. Copy and modify the Vignette code for your study.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>